fdsap-rebago/Go_Template/README.md

 2. Open go.mod file and change Template into desired project name
 3. Repeat step 2 in Makefile, change Template into desired project name
 4. Check other files that uses Template ang change it to desired project name
+5. Export files in folder project_env_files to root folder
-5. Open terminal and run the project by using make commad as listed below: make DEV    (to run project in Development) make SIT    (to run project in System Integration Testing) make UAT    (to run project in User Acceptance Testing)
+6. Open terminal and run the project by using make commad as listed below: make DEV    (to run project in Development) make SIT    (to run project in System Integration Testing) make UAT    (to run project in User Acceptance Testing)